mernst/uwisdom/Programs.md

 seems not to take.

-To permit arbitrary-size core dumps:  unlimit corelimit
+To permit arbitrary-size core dumps:  `unlimit corelimit`

-Undo the setuid bit of a file with chmod -s.
+Undo the setuid bit of a file with `chmod -s`.

-df:  Report free disk space and which filesystems are mounted.
+`df`:  Report free disk space and which filesystems are mounted.

-tar:  tape archive program.
+`tar`:  tape archive program for representing a directory as a single file.
 Usual extraction from files is

 ```sh
   tar xf filename